“Be kind whenever possible. It is always possible.” -- Dalai Lama

 Ask students how they feel when someone does something nice for them.
-In small groups, have them brainstorm or make a mind map of small things that they might do to make someone else feel good.
+Brainstorm or make a mind map of small things that they might do to make someone else feel good.
 Share ideas.
 Invite each student to make a plan to celebrate Do Something Nice Day by doing 5 nice things for others.
-At the end of the day, share the good deeds and the students how it felt to do something nice for someone else.
+At the end of the day, share the good deeds and ask students how it felt to do something nice for someone else.
 Remind them that doing something nice every day makes everyone feel good!

 Ask students to use emotion words to describe how they feel when someone does something nice for them.
-As a class, or in small groups, brainstorm ways that the students could do something nice for their school.
+As a class, brainstorm ways that the students could do something nice for their school.
 Could they plant or weed a school garden?
-Could they read to younger students?
 Could they clean up the school yard?
 Could they write thank-you notes to the Principal, the office staff, the custodian, the teachers, or parent volunteers?
 Maybe they could reach out to the kids they see during outdoor breaks that seem to be alone or sad.

 The possibilities are endless.
 The important thing is to make doing something nice for somebody else an important part of today and every day!